dpsanders/scipy_2014_julia/README.md

 available: [part 1](http://www.youtube.com/watch?v=vWkgEddb4-A) and [part 2](http://www.youtube.com/watch?v=I3JH5Bg46yU).

-The tutorial consistes of a sequence of IJulia notebooks, i.e., IPython [now [Jupyter] notebooks (http://jupyter.org/)] using the IJulia profile.
+The tutorial consists of a sequence of IJulia notebooks, i.e., IPython [now [Jupyter](http://jupyter.org/)] notebooks, using the IJulia profile.
-To follow the tutorial you need to have ready the [IPython Notebook](Install IPython Notebook.md) and have installed the [Julia language](Install Julia.md), together with several [Julia packages](Install Julia Packages.md).
+To follow the tutorial you need to have installed the [IPython Notebook](Install IPython Notebook.md) and the [Julia language](Install Julia.md), together with several [Julia packages](Install Julia Packages.md).
 It is best to install them in that order.